vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 $ cranky link-tb --sru-cycle <cycle>
 ```

-### dkms package update stage - `update-dkms-versions`
+### DKMS package update stage - `cranky update-dkms-versions`
 <!--cheatsheet-->
 ```
-$ ./update-dkms-versions
+$ cranky update-dkms-versions
 ```
 <!--/cheatsheet-->

-In bionic and newer, this updates the package versions in `debian/dkms-versions`
+In bionic and newer, this updates the package versions in `debian.<variant>/dkms-versions`
 to match the ones expected for the SRU cycle.
 By default this script will fetch
 the data from a git repository containing a database of the dkms versions to be
 used on each series for the given SRU cycle.
 The cycle date used is the one from